In 1968, the long-standing workhorse chronograph movement of the SSIH, the Lemania CH27 C12 (Omega 321), was discontinued.

 Prices for the -68 start with circa $4,000 and end on $10,000 for specimens with all the original bits, and in an excellent condition.

 In 1969, the departure from the features of the earlier pre-Moons was cemented by the changes done to the reference 145.022 (concerning the -68 “transitional”).

 The case and the DON bezel remained the same.
 “Straight writing” specimens and ones made at the end of the production period have been equipped with the DNN bezel.

 The dial had some theoretically small changes done to it.

 It’s still a “step” dial alright, but it features short hour markers not obscuring the chapter ring (which was also a feature of the service dials made circa 1969/1970 for other pre-Moon references), and the applied metal logo has been dropped in favor of a painted one.

 Unlike the transitional -68, the -69 features only the square-end chrono hand.

 Concerning the date of 1969 for this reference, it’s somewhat confusing because the first batches of the -69 were supposedly made at the end of 1968, and the last – theoretically in 1970, however, some -69s were allegedly assembled as late as 1971!

 Beware of frankenwatches.

-Make sure, that the serial is in the 2842 0XXX – 3162 9XXX range.
-If it isn’t, then spending your hard-earned money on it isn’t – to put it mildly – the best of ideas.
-Unless the watch comes with an extract of the archives which proves that this particular movement belongs in this case.
+Make sure that the serial is in the 2842 0XXX – 3162 9XXX range.
+If it isn’t, then spending your hard-earned money on it isn’t the best of ideas unless the watch comes with an extract of the archives, which proves that this particular movement belongs in this case.